pconrad-fb/markdown/markdown-dreams/docs/tools/tools-git-basics.md

 ```

-`HEAD` is a pointer to the last commit in  the branch you're on.
+`HEAD` is a pointer to the most recent commit in  the branch you're on.
 The other label can be another branch name or a number representing another commit.

 All you need to do is decide which version of the content you want to keep and then delete the merge conflict markers (`<<<<<<<`, `=======`, `>>>>>>>`).